GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/framework/spring/index.md

 - [oxd-server](../../../install/index.md)

-## Prerequisites
+## Software Requirements

+System Requirements:

 - Ubuntu / Debian / CentOS / RHEL / Windows Server 2008 or higher
 - Java 7 or higher
 - Apache 2.4.4 or higher
-- oxd-client 3.1.1

 To use the oxd-java library, you will need:

 - A valid OpenID Connect Provider (OP), like the [Gluu Server](https://gluu.org/docs/ce/installation-guide/install/) or Google.
 - An active installation of the [oxd-server](../../../install/index.md) running in the same server as the client application.
-- An active installation of the [oxd-https-extension](../../../install/index.md) if oxd-https-extension connection is used.
-In this case, client applications can be on different servers but will be able to access oxd-https-extension.
+- If you want to make RESTful (https) calls from your app to your `oxd-server`, you will also need an active installation of the [oxd-https-extension](../../../oxd-https/start/index.md).
 - A Windows server or Windows installed machine / Linux server or Linux installed machine.